Fada'iyan-e Islam: Rise

 In addition to Emami, Khalil Tahmasebi, the assassin of Razmara, was also pardoned by the Iranian Parliament during the premiership of Mohammad Mossadegh.
 Ayatollah Abol-Ghasem Kashani, a powerful member of parliament and a supporter of the Fadayan, "arranged for a special Act to be passed quashing the death sentence on Tahamsebi and declaring him (Tahamsebi) to be a soldier of Islam," to the further consternation of Iranian secularists.
 However, following the fall of Mossaddegh Tahmasebi was arrested again and tried in 1952.
 He was sentenced to death and executed in 1955.
 In addition, Ayatollah Kashani ended his alliance with Mossadegh and become close to the Shah after the assassination.

 Although the Fada'iyan strongly supported the nationalization of Iran's foreign-owned oil industry, they turned against the leader of the nationalization movement, Mohammad Mossadeq, when he became prime minister, because of his refusal to implement sharia law and appoint strict Islamists to high positions.
-The danger from the Fada'iyan "was one of the primary factors accounting for Mosaddeq's decision to move the prime minister's office to his own residence."
+The Fada'iyan attempted to assassinate Mossadeq and the danger from the Fada'iyan "was one of the primary factors accounting for Mosaddeq's decision to move the prime minister's office to his own residence."
 Another assassination attempt on 15 February 1952 badly wounded Hossein Fatemi, "Mosaddeq's dynamic and capable aide" and foreign minister.
 That left Fatemi "badly wounded and effectively disabled for almost eight months."
 The attempted assassination was planned by the group's second in command, Abolhossein Vahedi, and carried out by a teenage member of the group.

+After the coup that removed Mosaddeq, Safavi congratulated the Shah:

+In the years to follow, he enjoyed a close association with the government.
+In 1954, he attended the Islamic Conference in Jordan and traveled to Egypt.
+There he learned about Hasan al-Banna, the founder of Muslim Brotherhood (الإخوان المسلمين), who was killed by Egyptian government in 1949, and met Sayyid Qutb.

+Conflict with ulama

+Safavi was not supported by the ulama and the Shia Marja, Ayatullah Hossein Borujerdi, rejected his ideas, questioning him about robberies that his organization committed on gun point.
+Safavi replied:

+Fada'ian-e Islam launched a campaign of character assassination against the Marja and reportedly called for excommunication of Borujerdi and the defrocking of religious scholars who opposed the campaign of the Fada'iyan.
+Navvab safavi didn't like Broujerdi's idea of Shia-Sunni rapprochement (تقریب), he advocated Shia-Sunni unification (وحدت) under Islamist agenda.